REG 4 Individual Eligibility | Published 8 September 2025

 AND

-REG 4.1.5 Be a player who is permitted by the International or National Governing Body of the sport concerned to participate in BUCS competition alongside any other competition in that sport.
+REG 4.1.5 Be permitted by the International or National Governing Body of the sport concerned to participate in BUCS competition alongside any other competition in that sport.

 AND